-The least intense UC Sub-area intended to provide for a transition between the more intense UC 1 and 2 Sub-areas, and abutting residential neighborhoods or adjacent UI maximum of three stories by right.
+The least intense UC Sub-area intended to provide for a transition between the more intense UC 1 and 2 Sub-areas, and abutting residential neighborhoods or adjacent UI Sub-areas.
+Buildings shall be at least two stories in height and are limited to a maximum of three stories by right.
 [Ord.
 2010-022]